 Also please note that for problems related to secure (SSL) hosting your first port of call should be to your web host’s technical support team in case there is a configuration issue they need to resolve.

 If you are in the Cheddar (Somerset) area you can come to me (cheapest) or I can travel to your premises, and work with you to unravel the problem you have encountered.
-However for most customers these days, a Skype or FaceTime call (via a tablet or phone) with a remote desktop session is the preferred option.
+However for most customers these days, a Zoom or Microsoft Teams call (via a tablet or phone) with a remote desktop control session is the preferred option.
 It means we can have audio and video running with “hands free” for typing into WordPress on a laptop or desktop computer, without landline call costs.
-With remote desktop, I can also provide WordPress support by driving your computer from my desk, so you can see the click actions needed happening before your eyes.
+With Remote Desktop control, I can also provide WordPress support by driving your computer from my desk, so you can see the click actions needed happening before your eyes.
 You can book a session via the contact form on this site, paid for in advance and available in half-hourly slots.

 About Remote Support